-- 4. What are the different methods of controlling inventory ? - 5.
-Discuss the advantages and disadvantages of centralised purchasing of raw materials. - 6.
-Explain what is 'minimum level', 'maximum level', 'ordering level', quantity.
-How are they determined? - 7.
-Explain ABC analysis.
-What are its merits ? - 8.
-Perpetual inventory is a method of maintaining records, whereas continuous stock taking involves physical checking of those records with actual stock.
-Comment. - 9.
-Re-write the following sentences after filling-in the blank spaces with appropriate word(s)/figure(s) :

-- (b) Two important opposing factors in fixing the economic order quantity are and Carrying Cost.(June-2012) - (c) The process of physical verification of stores throughout the year is known as. - (d) The three categories of inventory for a manufacturer are raw material, work-in-process and .(December-2010) - (e) A system that keeps a running and continuous record that tracks inventories and cost of goods sold on day-to-day basis is called .

-[bin-card, Ordering cost, Perpetual Inventory system, finished goods, Perpetual Inventory system]

-- 10. Define and explain the following terms and the treatment given in Cost Accounts:
+4. What are the different methods of controlling inventory?
+5. Discuss the advantages and disadvantages of centralised purchasing of raw materials.
+6. Explain what is 'minimum level', 'maximum level', 'ordering level', quantity.
+How are they determined?
+7. Explain ABC analysis.
+What are its merits ?
+8. Perpetual inventory is a method of maintaining records, whereas continuous stock taking involves physical checking of those records with actual stock.
+Comment.
+9. Re-write the following sentences after filling-in the blank spaces with appropriate word(s)/figure(s): (a) Quantitative records of receipts, issue and balance items of material in stores are entered in(June-2012) (b) Two important opposing factors in fixing the economic order quantity are and Carrying Cost.(June-2012) (c) The process of physical verification of stores throughout the year is known as (d) The three categories of inventory for a manufacturer are raw material, work-in-process and(December-2010) (e) A system that keeps a running and continuous record that tracks inventories and cost of goods sold on day-to-day basis is called [bin-card, Ordering cost, Perpetual Inventory system, finished goods, Perpetual Inventory system] 10.
+Define and explain the following terms and the treatment given in Cost Accounts: (a) Waste (b) Scrap (c) Spoilage (d) Defectives.
+11. Write the most appropriate answer from the given options in respect of the following : The annual demand is 1,000 units.

-- (a) Waste

-- (b) Scrap

-- (c) Spoilage

-- (d) Defectives.

-- 11. Write the most appropriate answer from the given options in respect of the following :

-The annual demand is 1,000 units.
 The unit price is ₹ 10 per unit.
 The carrying cost of inventory is 10% and the ordering cost is ₹5 per order.
-The economic order lot to be ordered is -

-- (a) 100 units

-- (b) 800 units

-- (c) 200 units

-- (d) 400 units.
-(June-2012)

-Continuous stock taking is a part of ----

-- (a) Annual stock taking

-- (b) Perpetual inventory

-- (c) ABC Analysis

-- (d) None of the above. [(a) 100, (b) Perpetual inventory]
+The economic order lot to be ordered is - (a) 100 units (b) 800 units (c) 200 units (d) 400 units.
+(June-2012) Continuous stock taking is a part of - (a) Annual stock taking (b) Perpetual inventory (c) ABC Analysis (d) None of the above. [(a) 100, (b) Perpetual inventory]